Men in Black (film series): Men in Black (1997)

 The film is loosely based upon the comic book The Men in Black by Lowell Cunningham.
 Producers Walter F. Parkes and Laurie MacDonald optioned the rights to The Men in Black in 1992 and hired Ed Solomon to write a very faithful script.
 Parkes and MacDonald wanted Barry Sonnenfeld as director because he had helmed the darkly humorous The Addams Family and its sequel Addams Family Values.
 Sonnenfeld was attached to Get Shorty (1995), so they approached Les Mayfield to direct, as they had heard about the positive reception to his remake of Miracle on 34th Street.
-They actually saw the film later and decided he was inappropriate.
-Men in Black was delayed so as to allow Sonnenfeld to make it his next project after Get Shorty.
+They actually saw the film later and decided it was inappropriate.
+Men in Black was delayed to allow Sonnenfeld to make it his next project after Get Shorty.

-Much of the initial script drafts were set underground, with locations ranging from Kansas to Washington DC and Nevada.
-Sonnenfeld decided to change the location to New York City, because the director felt New Yorkers would be tolerant of aliens who behaved oddly while disguised.
-He also felt much of the city's structures resembled flying saucers and rocket ships.
-Production designer Bo Welch designed the MIB headquarters with a 1960s tone in mind, because that was when their organization is formed.
+Much of the initial script drafts were set underground, with locations ranging from Kansas to Washington, D.C. and Nevada.
+Sonnenfeld decided to change the location to New York City because the director felt New Yorkers would be tolerant of aliens who behaved oddly while disguised.
+He also felt that many of the city's structures resembled flying saucers and rocket ships.
+Production designer Bo Welch designed the MIB headquarters with a 1960s tone in mind, because that was when the organization was formed.
 He cited influences from Finnish architect Eero Saarinen, who designed a terminal at John F. Kennedy International Airport.
 Being the arrival point of aliens on Earth, Welch felt MIB HQ had to resemble an airport.